 Finding Remo: Artificial Intelligence in service of healthcare

-Andrea Bolioli from H-FARM Innovation & Nicolò Celadon (Morecognition - IIT)
+Andrea Bolioli from H-FARM Consultancy & Nicolò Celadon from Morecognition - IIT

 Take a step into the future of medicine with digital health

-In a popular Italian advertising about Google Home, the rapper Fedez doesn’t know what to wear and turns to Google Assistant for help.
-In another scene the Italian showgirl Elisabetta Canalis asks the smart device to adjust the TV volume.
-Such devices allow us to interact with machines almost like with an human being and can make life easier.
+In popular Italian advertising about Google Home, the rapper Fedez doesn’t know what to wear and turns to Google Assistant for help.
+In another scene, the Italian showgirl Elisabetta Canalis asks the smart device to adjust the TV volume.
+Such devices allow us to interact with machines almost like with a human being and can make life easier.